AmosNimos/open_politics/Belief.md

 Religion is a f*cking lucrative buisness, your selling bullshit and in most place you d'ont even get taxes or go to jail for doing so!
 I i d'idint had morals or a care for the future of man kind i would jump on that oportunity to make my self richer on the back of delusional despreat people.

+Imagine how narcissistic and egocentric and pretentious one must be to think THEY __knows__ their is a form of life after death, and without any evidence reuired! and they expect us to share their belief?

+When people cannot be reason with and have been indoctrinated into lies to the point of refusing to accept any other percepective. it is saddly too late for them.
+Their is nothing a logical person can say to reason with an ilogical unreasonable person.

+Faith is unreasonable, it is blind.

+Spirituality and religion depend on people basing their perception of reality on willingful ignorance and and abstract feelings rather then fact.

+In no argumentations "I just know it." should be seen as a valide argument.

+I talked with people who knew less about their own religion and belief then i did, and yet they still tryed to feed me it's lies?

+People invent their own god, they create it as the incapsulation of their own view and opignions somtimes combine with some amounth of indoctrination, they use their own god as an excuse for their view of the word. if they are racist, homophobic, sexist, it will be what their god preach, i never seen a believer disagree with their god. they all know what their god whant, because it's simply an alter ego. it's sad to see they don't even realise it.

+What they call god, is nothing but an alter ego of them self, ofcourse they can feel it!

 ### Youtube videos:

 - [George Carlin (stand-up comedy)](https://www.youtube.com/watch?v=2tp0UNcjzl8)